 Say Their Name

-Even if you aren’t sharing the name with others, try sounding it out to the baby themselves.
+Even if you aren’t sharing the name with others, try sounding it out to the baby.
 When you begin to talk to them, pat your belly and say their name.
-The more you say it, the more your baby will begin to recognize it and may even kick you a bit at the sound of it.
+The more you say it, the more your baby will start to recognize it and may even kick you a bit at the sound of it.
 It’s also a good opportunity to hear the name said aloud (say their nicknames too, if they have them!) since it’s something you will be saying quite often for the rest of their lives.

 Do a Photoshoot